malinpalo/Gro/README.md

 [Back to top](<#table-of-contents>)

 ## Features
-The futures are split in two parts: One for logged in users and one for logged out users as follows.
+The features are split in two parts: One for logged in users and one for logged out users as follows.

 ### Existing Features

 #### Navigation

 The navigation bar is clean and straightforward.
-The menu changes wheter you are a logged in or logged out user.
-For tablet and mobile devices, the navigation barmenu becomes a hamburger dropdown menu.
+The menu changes whether you are a logged in or logged out.
+For tablet and mobile devices, the navigation bar menu becomes a hamburger dropdown menu.

 For first time visitors, the user is logged out and the following menu items are visible:

 - Gro Logo - is situated far out on the users left hand side.
 The logo is visible throughout the whole site to all user types.
 - Home - the first menu item and the initial default start page.
 This is where all the posts of the users are beeing displayed.
-- Authentication - the following two menu items are the sign in and sign up icons that takes the usesrs to the respective pages.
+- Authentication - the following two menu items are the sign in and sign up icons that take the usesrs to the respective pages.

 ![NavBar](images/readme-images/navbar.png)
 ![NavBar BurgerMenu](images/readme-images/navbar_bm.png)